brendonakay/brendonakay-hugo-papermod/content/posts/nix-os.md

 `nix-env` is a good tool to get used to it on the CLI.
 A good tool for using nix.

 Should move eventually to `home-manager` https://nixos.wiki/wiki/Home_Manager

+# Learning flakes with `opam-nix`
+Flakes are the most popular way to package projects in the modern nix era.
+As far as my understanding goes.

 # TODO
 - Learn nix expressions.